Noe-Protocol/noe/README.md

 - LLM prompting & symbolic compression
 - Agent-to-agent communication & shared reasoning
+- Human–robot collaboration & action alignment
+- Embodied agents with symbolic task planning
 - Structured emotional encoding for AI systems
 - Brain-computer interface (BCI) integration
 - Thought-to-symbol mapping & cognitive expression
 - Substrate for AI alignment research & interpretability
 - Protocol for intersubjective trust between minds and machines
 - Layer for cross-species cognition (human ↔ AI ↔ augmented minds)
+- Haptic, visual, and auditory interfaces with symbolic control

+Noe isn’t just for language models and thought transmission.
+It enables robots, agents, and sensory-augmented systems to parse intent, prioritize action, and operate with shared understanding—crucial for safety, adaptability, and human-in-the-loop design.

+This makes it uniquely suited for human–robot collaboration.
+Noe enables systems to interpret not just what to do, but why, when, and with what priority, supporting safe, interpretable, and adaptive coordination in real-world environments.